Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that's ready in just 30 minutes!

 - Crispy Air Fryer Brussels Sprouts

-How to make this recipe ahead of time:
+Making this chicken ahead of time:

 To make this recipe ahead of time, prep the chicken, whisk together the mayonnaise mixture, and stir together all of the bread crumb mixture except for the olive oil.
 Cover and refrigerate the mayo and chicken (the bread crumbs are fine at room temperature) for up to 24 hours.